Morrison Hall, home of the Kinsey Institute, is closed to the public for renovations during Fall semester 2016.

 Today, just as in 1947, research at the Kinsey Institute seeks to illuminate the most intimate and formative aspects of our lives.

 Many researchers also use the Kinsey Institute’s library, collections, and scholarly archives to learn more about the history of sexuality.
 Resources include the works of Alfred Kinsey and Masters & Johnson.
+The original data, and codebooks from the Alfred Kinsey era are also available for limited use by scholars.

 The Heterosexual-Homosexual Rating Scale, best known as the Kinsey Scale, was developed in 1948.
 The scale accounted for research findings that showed people did not fit into exclusive heterosexual or homosexual categories.